How many times can you reuse a mask before replacing it? - NewsBreak

 If you’re wearing a reusable mask, Sulmonte says you can treat them like clothing.

 “It’s the same thing that you have with a T-shirt,” he explains.
-“You can tell the difference when the shirt has been used and when you should probably have it cleaned.”How long do omicron symptoms last?
+“You can tell the difference when the shirt has been used and when you should probably have it cleaned.”COVID-19 testing lines continue to grow as case numbers rise

 If your reusable mask doesn’t feel fresh or appears worn out, it’s time to wash it.